PeterNaydenov/dt-toolbox/README.md

 **Installation for browsers**: Grab file 'dist/dt-toolbox.min.js' and put it inside the project.
 Request the file from HTML page.
 Global variable 'dtbox' is available for use.

+            Note:
+            Library is using 'generator functions' and if support for very old browsers is required, add a 'generators' polyfill or get back to version 2.x.x of the library.